 They usually have different forms – they might appear as a glow of light or create “curtains” or “arcs”.
 They might be quiet, or evolve and move through the sky – this is when we call them “dancing lights”.

 You can see Aurora in different colours – depending on the types of atoms involved in the collision, which varies with height.
 Below 60 miles (100 km) there are blue lights, purple occurs at 60 miles and above, bright green between 60‑150 miles (100‑240 km), and red appearing above 150 miles (240 km).

 Winter months (November to March in the northern hemisphere), when the nights are longer and it’s getting dark earlier, are the most popular time of the year for Aurora hunting.
-However, it’s also possible to see it different times of the year – we managed to see Northern Lights three nights in the row in Iceland at the beginning of September.
+However, it’s also possible to see it at different times of the year – we managed to see Northern Lights three nights in a row in Iceland at the beginning of September.

 What is the best time of the day to see Aurora?

 It is not uncommon, that the predicted highest Aurora activity is in the middle of the day.
 Unfortunately, this is not very useful, because for the Northern Lights to be visible – the sky needs to be dark.
 The optimal times during the night would be from around 9 pm – 2-3 am, but as long as it’s dark, you might still be able to see them.

 What to wear for your Northern Lights tour in Norway?

 The most important thing to remember when dressing for the search of the northern lights is to be warm.
 The weather in Norway can change quite rapidly and can also get very cold, rainy and windy.
 That’s why it’s important to dress properly, so you can enjoy the experience and not just dream of coming back inside already. if you travel to Norway in winter, you can check out my Norway winter clothing post, which explains it in more detail.

 Some of the basic things to take for your Northern Lights tour include: